CaspianVahagn/sv-inject/README.md

 This avoids runtime errors when rendering in non-SSR or static contexts.

 ## ⚙️ Advanced Usage

 ### ⚠️ Lifecycle Awareness

-In a case where you need to perform a Injection exactly in the same time as a Provider is created, e.g. At "AppConfiguration" level, or somehwere Post app Initialization, you can use the `postConstruct` lifecycle hook, to inject the service after the provider is created, Or use `svInject` on demand at method/function level.
+In a case where you need to perform a Injection exactly in the same time as a Provider is created, e.g. At "AppConfiguration" level, or somewhere Post app Initialization, you can use the `postConstruct` lifecycle hook, to inject the service after the provider is created, Or use `svInject` on demand at method/function level, to avoid null/undefined injections.

+This should be avoided in most cases, as it makes testing and debugging more difficult.

 ```ts
 @Service()